Write a post. Hit publish. What’s next?

 People have a tendency to open titles like ‘top 10′, ’10 best’, ‘how to’, etc. You can also use year (XXXX) and words like ‘updated’ to inform visitors that it contains recent, updated information.

 There is no restriction on how many links you can add per post.
-But they should be natural and match to the context.
-Use anchor texts, long tail keywords or related post links to invite readers’ attention and increase your page visits.
+But they should be natural and match the context.
+Use anchor texts, long-tail keywords, or related post links to invite readers’ attention and increase your page visits.

 Some mentions and complex terms need further clarification.
 Suppose, I mentioned blogger outreach campaigns in one of the blogging related posts.
 In such a situation I should either explain what it is or link to relevant posts.

 If you are unable to explain a term, find a relevant post in top-authority domains and link.
 It should pass additional information to the readers and let them understand the topic clearly.
 Make sure that the linked domain is in the same niche of your blog with higher domain authority and traffic.
 This strategy is also useful to improve your web authority and search engine rankings.